 Speed is the new supply chain strategy imperative

-The critical importance of supply chain speed is not just an eCommerce imperative.
+The critical importance of flexible consumer packaged goods (CPG) logistics and supply chain speed is not just an eCommerce imperative.
 It applies broadly across the retail supply chain.

 - If you can get your product to market faster than competitors, you realize much higher margins – at least for a time